philipmendels/use-flexible-undo/stories/make-undoables-utils.md

-The library exposes various utilities to construct your redo/undo handlers.
+The library exposes various utilities to create and compose your undoable redo/undo handlers.

 - **makeHandler** is a curried function that takes a function that sets the state (e.g. the one returned from React.useState) and returns a function that takes a curried function that converts the previous state to the new state.
-- **makeUndoableHandler** takes the redo handler as first argument and the undo handler as second argument, and returns an object with redo and undo as keys and the handlers as values.
+- **combineHandlers** takes the redo handler as first argument and the undo handler as second argument, and returns an object with redo and undo as keys and the handlers as values.
 - **makeUndoableFromToHandler** takes a function that sets the state and returns an object with redo/undo handlers that expect a payload that containes the previous state and the new state.

 ```typescript